Delete a user

 Important: Before you delete a user's account

-- Transfer ownership of shared calendars.
+>You must transfer ownership of shared calendars.
 If the user created a shared calendar that you'd like someone else to now manage, give the other user permission to "Make changes AND manage sharing" on the shared calendar.

 - Mail.
 All messages in the user's account are deleted after five days.